-Sachdeva has been teaching at the University of Pittsburgh since 2011, and has previously taught at Carnegie Mellon University, Augustana College, and the University of Iowa.
+Anjali Sachdeva has been teaching at the University of Pittsburgh since 2011.
+Prior to that she taught at Carnegie Mellon University, Augustana College, and the University of Iowa.
 She also worked for six years at the Creative Nonfiction Foundation, where she was Director of Educational Programs.
+At Pitt, she teaches fiction and nonfiction, as well as Introduction to Creative Writing.